frc3748/Code-Team-Guide/docs/SwerveDrive/swerveMath.md

 All of this might be confusing if you have never been exposed to kinematics, so take a moment to make sure you understand everything and ask questions in the discord if you have them.

-Note that $v_i$ is going to be a 2D vector that indicates the velocity of the $i$th wheel, but it is going to be helpful to split the equation for $v_i$ so that we have two equations that output scalars(we need to isolate x and y components.
+Note that $v_i$ is going to be a 2D vector that indicates the velocity of the $i$th wheel, but it is going to be helpful to split the equation for $v_i$ so that we have two equations that output scalars(we need to isolate x and y components).

 ![Drawing of vi components](images/viComponents.png)